desmondlzy/desmondlzy.github.io/index.md

 In the summer of 2019, I, with [Yuxiao Qu][qyx-web], worked on an NLP project, under the supervision of [Prof. Michael Lyu][michael-web].
 We tried to devise a black-box method to attack state-of-the-art text classification models.
 Our project was awarded *Best Project* by the faculty out of 40+ projects.

 In my third year of study, I received Professor Charles Kao Scholarship and worked with [Prof. Anand Sarwate][anand-web] at Rutgers University.

-We focused on using a computationally efficient classifier, such as SVM, on an intermediate layer of a deep neural network.
-By binary classification, the SVM can decide to stop further computation in the rest part of the network, and hence save the computation.
-We believe the project has great potentials in mobile computing and on-device machine learning.
+We aimed to use a computationally efficient classifier such as SVM or LR to save the computation cost of a given deep neural network.
+The idea is to "cut", or more precisely, apply the classifier on a intermediate layer of the neural net at inference time.
+The efficient classifier performs binary classification for early stopping of the inference process.
+The neural net stops the forward pass if the binary classifier gives a very confident prediction, and hence, save the computation.

 Right now, I am working with [Prof. Fu Chi Wing][philip-web] and his PhD student [Xu Hao][xuhao-web], on a project in the field of computational design.
 We are studying a new way to analyze the stress over an object, and optimization of structure rigidity of assembly structures.

 ### Side Projects

+I like to on personal projects on the side, for the maximized freedom I have to 'hack' (~~break things without getting burned~~;
+~~write no documentation~~; have great fun when they land).
-I have been always tried to spare some time working on my personal projects, trying out interesting thoughts and ideas.
-Click on those links for details and star them on GitHub if you find them interesting.
+Check them out through the links and please consider to give a star if you find one of them interesting.

 - [TimeWalk][timewalk-core]: Get your coding metrics!
+An extensible coding statistics tracking engine.
 [VSCode plugin][timewalk-vscode] available!
-- [Slurmmy][slurmmy-github]: Automated slurm jobs submission. [blog post][slurmmy-intro-en]
+- [Slurmmy][slurmmy-github]: Scripts that automate slurm jobs submission, easing the process of training machine learning models. [blog post][slurmmy-intro-en]
-- Spaghettify: Drastically *decrease* the readability of your Python code.
-(Ongoing)

 [sid-web]: http://staff.ie.cuhk.edu.hk/~sjaggi/
 [michael-web]: http://www.cse.cuhk.edu.hk/~lyu